A Southern Rite of Passage

 “Sign me up,” I whispered.

-I didn’t realize then that I wasn’t just buying a bag of onions; I was buying my way into a Southern rite of passage that involved old yelow school buses, pantyhose storage, and the best fried rings I’d ever taste.
+I didn’t realize then that I wasn’t just buying a bag of onions; I was buying my way into a Southern rite of passage that involved old yellow school buses, pantyhose storage, and the best fried rings I’d ever taste.

 Who remembers the battered old yellow bus that sat in the Sea Pines Circle?
 It was there for years, providing us with fresh Vidalias.’
 Now it’s a legend.